Skip to main content

 2. Normalize the incoming workspace identifier so personal and internal become real workspace IDs.

-4. Load role-derived permissions from workspace_role_members -> workspace_roles -> workspace_role_permissions.
+4. For MEMBER, load role-derived permissions from workspace_role_members -> workspace_roles -> workspace_role_permissions.

-6. Load the workspace creator and treat that user as an implicit superuser.
+6. Load the workspace creator and treat that member as an implicit superuser.

 If the user is the workspace creator, getPermissions() returns the full permission catalog from packages/utils/src/permissions.tsx.
 If the user is not the creator, getPermissions() returns the deduplicated union of: